 What to consider for IT incidents?

-Cyber-crime is harder to discover.
+Cybercrime is harder to discover.
 There are rarely masked people raiding the server room.
 Intervention comes in many forms – if it is possible at all.

-You can maybe prevent phishing emails from being forwarded (or alert emails can be sent to everyone) and if you suspect that someone has the root password, it might be a good time to change it.
+You can maybe prevent phishing emails from being forwarded (or alert emails can be sent to everyone) and if you suspect that someone has the master password, it might be a good time to change it.

 #2 Gather information